evert/evert.github.com/resume.md

 In April 2017 Turnstyle got acquired by Yelp, and I subsequently moved to San Francisco in October.

-Although my role hasn't changed that much, I helpbed onboard a quickly growing development team, and working with the needs and requirements of a much larger corporation, including integrating our existing systems and culture with Yelp's.
+Although my role hasn't changed that much, I helped onboard a quickly growing development team, and working with the needs and requirements of a much larger corporation, including integrating our existing systems and culture with Yelp's.